franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/05_how_good_is_your_model/05_how_good_is_your_model.md

 **High precision → lower false positive rate**.

-In our classifier, this would translates to fewer legitimate transactions being classified as fraudulent.
+In our classifier, this would translate to fewer legitimate transactions being classified as fraudulent.

 ## Recall

 Is the number of **true positives divided by the sum of true positives and false negatives**.

-This is also called as '*sensitivity*'.
+This metric is also called as '*sensitivity*'.

 $$ recall = \frac {t_p} {t_p + f_n}  $$